 - Root access to the server hosting PhpMyAdmin

 Step 1: Connect to your server using SSH, from your computer’s terminal.

 Step 2: When the MariaDB was installed a default user was also created, for our Ubuntu install this details of this user can be found at /etc/dbconfig-common/phpmyadmin.conf.
 We’ll be talking our default user, phpmyadmin, and granting them permissions to create a database within PhpMyAdmin.

 grant create on *.* to phpmyadmin@localhost;

 Step 3: Log into PhpMyAdmin, by going to http://yourhostname.com/phpmyadmin.

 Step 4: Create a Database within PhpMyAdmin by selecting the SQL tab and running a command to create the database.
 Paste in the following command, replacing cooldb with the database name and selecting Go.

 Step 5: You’ll know the database was created by the success message and it’ll appear in the left-hand side menu bar.

-Liquid Web server customer’s get the convenience of calling our support tech 24/7.
-Our technicians have a wealth of knowledge and can help with common issues like this.
-Make the switch and get free migration to your VPS server with round the clock support.
+Liquid Web server customers get the convenience of calling our support techs 24/7.
+Our technicians have a wealth of knowledge and can help with common issues like the ones outlined in this article.
+Make the switch and get around the clock support.